Press enter to search, esc to close

 Under the new rules, when a subscription contract is nearing its renewal date, businesses must ensure that reminders are sent to the consumer explaining that their subscription contract will continue and a renewal payment will be due unless the consumer takes steps to end it.

 The proposed rules are quite prescriptive and are designed to ensure that the reminders are not provided too early or too close the renewal date.
-Specifically, it is proposed that the reminder notice must be given within 3 to 5 working days before the cancellation date.
+Specifically, it is proposed that the reminder notice must be given within 3 to 5 working days before the “last cancellation date” – which means the last day on which the consumer could avoid becoming liable for the renewal payment to which the notice relates by exercising their right to bring the contract to an end.
+For subscription contracts that renew for 12 months or more, an additional reminder notice must be given between 10 to 14 working days before the last cancellation date.

 The Bill prescribes that each “reminder notice” must include the following information: